Music File Tagging Tips

-I get thousands of albums/singles/EPs sent to the Disciples of the Watch every year, and there’s one thing that’s consistent: inconsistency.
+We get an avalanche of albums/singles/EPs sent to the Disciples of the Watch every year, and there’s one thing that’s consistent: inconsistency.

 To best represent your band, use the following tips to make sure your files don’t get lost in the shuffle when submitting for press or airplay.